Jeznar/GitRepo/Documentation/Work_Log.md

 22.07.28 Updated Vrock's Stunning Screech to auto select targets based on range, creature type (demons are immune), and line of sound.

+22.07.28 Fix to Moonbeam, it was missing concentration

 [Link back to my Documentation Listing](README.md)

 [Link back to my Repo Listing](https://github.com/Jeznar/Jeznar/blob/main/README.md)